verrazzano/docs/content/en/docs/setup/install/customizing/elasticsearch.md

 weight: 8
 draft: false
 ---

-blah
-Verrazzano supports two general cluster topologies for a Elasticsearch cluster:
+Verrazzano supports two general cluster topologies for an Elasticsearch cluster:
-1. A single-node cluster (master/ingest/data roles performed by a single node)
+1. A single-node cluster (master/ingest/data roles performed by a single node).
-2. A multi-node cluster configuration with separate master, data, and ingest nodes
+2. A multi-node cluster configuration with separate master, data, and ingest nodes.

-The [Installation Profiles](/docs/setup/install/profiles/) document describes the default Elasticsearch cluster configurations provided by Verrazzano when using installation profiles.
+[Installation Profiles](/docs/setup/install/profiles/) describes the default Elasticsearch cluster configurations provided by Verrazzano.

-You can further customize the node characteristics of your Elasticsearch cluster through the [spec.components.elasticsearch.installArgs](/docs/reference/api/verrazzano/verrazzano/#elasticsearch-component) field in the Verrazzano custom resource.
-You can use this field to specify a list of Helm value overrides for the Elasticsearch configuration when installing Verrazzano.
+You can customize the node characteristics of your Elasticsearch cluster through the [spec.components.elasticsearch.installArgs](/docs/reference/api/verrazzano/verrazzano/#elasticsearch-component) field in the Verrazzano custom resource.
+When installing Verrazzano, you can use this field to specify a list of Helm value overrides for the Elasticsearch configuration.

-These helm overrides allow you to customize the following node characteristics:
+These Helm overrides let you to customize the following node characteristics:
-* Number of node replicas
+* Number of node replicas.
-* Memory request size per node
+* Memory request size per node.
-* Storage request size (data nodes only)
+* Storage request size (data nodes only).

 The following table lists the Helm values in the Verrazzano system chart related to Elasticsearch nodes:

 | Name | Description
 | ------------- |:-------------
-| `nodes.master.replicas` | Number of master node replicas
+| `nodes.master.replicas` | Number of master node replicas.
 | `nodes.master.requests.memory` | Memory request amount expressed as a [Quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/#Quantity).
 | `nodes.ingest.replicas` | Number of ingest node replicas.
 | `nodes.ingest.requests.memory` | Memory request amount expressed as a [Quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/#Quantity).